xwanghan/Carbon-Simulator/README.md

 <img src="bar_chart.png" alt="Social_welfare" width="500">

 # Visualisation
-We also implement visualisation of our simulator, with saved logs in test episodes, please follow the [guide](vis/Dashboard.ipynb).
+We also implement visualisation of our simulator with saved logs in test episodes, please follow the [guide](vis/Dashboard.ipynb).

 ![Visualisation_dash](Dash.png)